 How to Use Folders in the Notes App

-The “Notes” app received quite the grand overhaul in iOS 9 and is now capable of formatting your text in different styles, create to-do or shopping lists and more.
-Another great feature buried beneath the top layer of the interface is that you can actually create folders within the app and organize your notes in a neat and tidy way.
+The “Notes” app is capable of formatting your text in different styles, create to-do lists or shopping lists and more.
+Another great feature buried beneath the top layer of the interface is that you can actually create folders in the Notes app and organize your notes in a neat and tidy way.
 This is a tutorial on how to use folders within the “Notes” app on iPhone.

 How to create a new folder in the “Notes” app